byrod-de/twinstones/README.md

 # twinstones
-A simple dice roller for Daggerheart™
+A simple Discord bot as dice roller for Daggerheart™

 *Disclaimer*: